Skip to content

 5 Brain Foods To Stimulate You

 Fatty fish are commonly cited as healthy foods for all sorts of different reasons.
 They actually came to our attention for this specific write-up by way of a piece aimed at chess players, who have to stay as sharp as possible at all times to master the intricacies of their craft.
 In that piece it was pointed out that fatty fish is a great source of Omega-3 fatty acids, which actually directly assist with the growth of brain cells, and nerve cells as well.
 Taking this a step further, more (and fresher) brain cells mean better memory and concentration.
-These are clear short-term brain benefits, and in the long term we also know that the same Omega-3 fatty acids in adequate quantity can help to delay declines in mental ability and even ward off specific diseases like Alzheimers’s.
+These are clear short-term brain benefits, and in the long term we also know that the same Omega-3 fatty acids in adequate quantity can help to delay declines in mental ability and even ward off specific diseases like Alzheimer’s.
 Salmon is the most commonly mentioned “fatty fish,” though mackerel, trout, and sardines are also very high in Omega-3s.

 2. Broccoli